 To accommodate the new international students and to provide a rich learning experience for domestic students, the International Living-Learning Center has been dedicated for this international experience.
 The mission of these residence halls are to responsibly educate, encourage, and celebrate cultural diversity, personal growth, and respect through communication, involvement, and positive community interactions.
 The International Living-Learning Center will have a 50-50% split between domestic students and international students from INTO-OSU program.

-Working with the College of Engineering, Wilson provides its community members with a host of exciting opportunities.
+Working with the College of Engineering, this community in Hawley and Buxton halls provides its residents with a host of exciting opportunities.
 As part of the engineering community, students have the opportunity to create connections between their in-class and out-of-class experiences.
-One of Wilson's greatest attributes is the Engineering Resource Center which is equipped with study tables, a resource library, and computers that students may access 24 hours a day.
-Students with engineering accounts may log on to any of the computers which will give them access to an array of engineering software without even leaving the hall.
-Wilson Hall also offers a program designed for women in engineering.
+Buxton Hall also offers a program designed for women in engineering.